AlchemR/portfolio/README.md

 <br>

-Currently, I am focusing on learning more in React Native, and rails.
+Currently, I am focusing on Refining & learning more in React, and Rails.
 I strive always keep learning more!

 ---
 View Portfolio: